 University disciplinary actions may include warnings, fines, community service, growth agreements, accountability contracts, suspension, or dismissal.
-If you need more information about policy violations or disciplinary actions you can read through the Student Walkthrough (student handbook) or speak to a Student Life representative.
+If you need more information about policy violations or disciplinary actions you can read through the Student Handbook or speak to a Student Life representative.
+Employees are encouraged to read the Employee Handbook or speak to a Human Resources representative.